jerryshouldnotcode/Sunrise_Analytics_Project/README.md

 # Sunrise_Analytics_Project

-data analytics project for a fictional general hospital
+Gained exposure to Google Cloud, DBeaver, PostgreSQL, and Tableau in a semester to develop a KPI dashboard and comprehensive report using data for a fictional hospital.
+Implemented ERDs, logical schema, normalization techniques, and basic SQL querying.